 The Basics of Classical Conditioning

 Let’s go over the mechanics of classical conditioning.
-There are multiple stages of conditioning.
+There are multiple stages in classical conditioning.
 At each stage, stimuli and responses are identified by different terminology.

 The three stages of classical conditioning are before acquisition, acquisition, and after acquisition.